How to choose an AI Visibility tool (2026) — decision framework

 Why is GeoSuite first on a list maintained by GeoSuite?

 Because it is honest.
-We built this list to map the category we operate in, and putting our own product in position one is the only intellectually consistent choice — we have spent two years on the methodology and we believe in it.
+We built this list to map the category we operate in, and putting our own product in position one is the only intellectually consistent choice — we have spent time on the methodology and we believe in it.
 Each other entry has a head-to-head comparison page where the matrix lays out every dimension, including the ones where the competitor wins.

 Are these tools interchangeable?